swiftlang/swift/docs/Pattern Matching.rst

     …
   }

-So instead, let's require the match statement to have braces, and we'll allow the cases to be written without them::
+So instead, let's require the switch statement to have braces, and we'll allow the cases to be written without them::

   switch (x) {